3x-haust/Python_Ezy_API/README.md

 ### What is a Service?

-In Ezy API, a **Service** is the core component responsible for processing requests and performing business logic.
+In Ezy API, a **Service** is a core component that handles requests and performs business logic.
-It functions similarly to [Nest.js](https://nestjs.com)'s Controller and Service, but Ezy API is designed to allow you to build an API with just services in a much more concise and intuitive way.
+It plays a similar role to Controllers or Services in [Nest.js](https://nestjs.com), but Ezy API is designed to allow you to configure APIs with just services in a more concise and intuitive way.

 ### Service Structure

-Services are created by inheriting the `EzyService` class.
+A service is created by inheriting from the `EzyService` class.
-Here’s an example of a basic service:
+Below is an example of a basic service:
 > **Tip**
 >
-> You can generate a service using ```$ ezy g res user```
+> You can create a service using ```$ ezy g res user```

 ```python
 # app_service.py